MitchDarrow/HHC_2025/act3_snowcat_mjd.md

 <br>
 </p>
 <p>
-The payload used setid and ran the shell was:
+The following payload used setid and execute the payload, establishing shell access to the target.
 <br>
 </p>
 <pre><code class="language-sh">